Similarity Preserving Representation Learning for Time Series Clustering: Similarity Preserving Representation Learning for Time Series Clustering

-In this section, we first present a general approach of our similarity preserving time series representation learning framework.
-We then propose an extremely efficient algorithm that is significantly faster than a naive implementation.
+In this section, we first present the general framework of our similarity preserving time series representation learning method, and then propose an extremely efficient algorithm that is significantly faster than a naive implementation.